bifurcationkit/BifurcationKitDocs.jl/docs/src/gettingstarted.md

 # Getting Started with BifurcationKit

-This tutorial will introduce you to the functionality for computing bifurcation diagrams and follow branch of solutions.
+This tutorial will introduce you to the functionalities for computing bifurcation diagrams and follow branches of solutions.

 ## Example 1: solving the perturbed pitchfork equation